 - Greenwich Village: Pizza at Joe’s Pizza or farm-to-table dishes at Westville

-No matter where you decide to eat, your afternoon exploring lower Manhattan and Brooklyn will give you a taste of both iconic New York landmarks and vibrant local neighborhoods, making it a day to remember.
+No matter where you decide to eat, your afternoon exploring lower Manhattan and Brooklyn will give you a taste of both iconic New York landmarks and charming local neighborhoods, making it a day to remember.

 Times Square and Broadway Shows